- 12 Nov 2020

 Got coronavirus symptoms?
 You and your household need to self-isolate.

-If you have a cough, high temperature or loss/change in taste or smell, you and your household need to stay at home and get a test straight away.
-You can do this at NHSinform.scot/test-and-protect or by calling 0800 028 2816 if you can’t get online.
+If you have a cough, high temperature or loss/change in taste or smell, you and your whole household need to stay at home and you need to get a test straight away.
+You can do this at NHSinform.scot/test-and-protect or by calling 0800 028 2816 if you cannot get online.
 You and your whole household should then stay at home until the test results come back.
+If you test positive, you and your household need to continue to self-isolate.
+If you test negative, you can stop self-isolating as long as you feel well and have not had a high temperature for 48 hours (without taking any medicines to treat a high temperature).
+Your household can stop isolating too.

 Also, if you have been with someone who has tested positive or if you have been to a country on the quarantine list, you should self-isolate.
 That’s even if you don’t have symptoms of coronavirus.